CommunityToolkit/WindowsCommunityToolkit/docs/controls/CameraPreview.md

 title: CameraPreview
 author: skommireddi
 description: The CameraPreview control allows to easily preview video in the MediaPlayerElement from available camera frame source groups.
 You can subscribe and get real time video frames and software bitmaps as they arrive from the selected camera source.
 It shows only frame sources that support color video preview or video record streams.
-keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, CameraPreview, Camera, Preview, Video Frame, Software Bitmap
+keywords: windows 10, uwp, windows community toolkit, windows toolkit, CameraPreview, Camera, Preview, Video Frame, Software Bitmap
 ---

 # CameraPreview

 The **CameraPreview** control allows to easily preview video in the MediaPlayerElement from available camera frame source groups.
 You can subscribe and get real time video frames and software bitmaps as they arrive from the selected camera source.
 It shows only frame sources that support color video preview or video record streams.

+> [!IMPORTANT]
-> [!IMPORTANT] Make sure you have the webcam capability enabled for your app to access the device's camera.
+Make sure you have the webcam capability enabled for your app to access the device's camera.

 ## Syntax